Golf Practice Fundamentals – How to Make the Best of Each Session

 Plan Ahead

-I’ve found that getting the most out of your practice session is a lot like getting a great workout in at the gym.
+I’ve found that getting the most out of your practice session is a lot like getting a great workout at the gym.
 You need to plan in advance, so you make the most of your time.

 Before each session, decide how long you will practice and stick with it.
 Then, decide if you are working on the full bag, woods, irons, wedges, short game, putting, or a combination.